Are you asking the question, “Do air purifiers work for allergies?”

 We’ll first start with the short answer to give you a glimpse of what’s ahead, then we’ll move onto the detailed explanation so you can fully understand what your best options are for getting relief.

-Yes, an air purifier can help with allergies as long as it uses a True HEPA filter.
+An air purifier can help with allergies best when it uses a True HEPA filter.
 This filter is the only kind that can remove 99.97% of allergens as small as 0.3 microns in size which includes pollen, mold spores, pet dander, dust, and other microscopic allergens.

-If this is what you’re looking for, you can check out our review of the best allergy air purifier.
+If this is what you’re looking for, you can check out our review of the best HEPA air purifier for allergies.

 Before we answer the question about can air purifier help with allergies or not, it’s good for you to know what may be triggering your indoor allergy symptoms.